An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 (j) international law;

-5.2 In each case the Parity Accord resolves the objection by:
+5.2 In each case, the Parity Accord resolves the objection by:

-(a) removing winner–loser logic;
+(a) removing winner–loser dynamics;

 (b) fixing parity in law;